How to Report Daycare Injures and Abuse By State

 Those wishing to report instances of child abuse in Louisiana are asked to call the Department of Children & Family Services (DCFS) Child Protection Hotline at 1-855-4LA-KIDS (1-855-452-5437).
 The call is toll-free and answered 24 hours a day, 365 days a year.

-The Maine Department of Health and Human Services Child Care Licensing Division directs those wishing to report child abuse and/or neglect to call the Maine Child Welfare Advisory Panel 24 hours a day at 1-800-452-1999.
+The Maine Department of Health and Human Services Child Care Licensing Division directs those wishing to report child abuse and/or neglect to call the Maine DHHS 24 hours a day at 1-800-452-1999.
 The Child Abuse Action Network is a multidisciplinary task force comprised of individuals from selected disciplines involved in handling child abuse and neglect cases.

 The Maryland Department of Human Resources website states that if you suspect a child is being abused, you should report your suspicions to the local department of social services in the jurisdiction where you believe the abuse or neglect took (or is taking) place, or contact a local law enforcement agency.
 Reports may be made anonymously.